lildude/phpZenfolio/README.md

 Please don't be shy.
 If you've got a question, problem or are just curious about something, there's a very good chance someone else is too, so go ahead and open an issue and ask.

+## Contributing

+Found a bug or want to make phpZenfolio even better?
+Please feel free to open a pull request with your changes, but be sure to check out the [CONTRIBUTING.md](CONTRIBUTING.md) first for some tips and guidelines.
+No pull request is too small.

 ## License

 phpZenfolio is licensed under the MIT License - see the LICENSE file for details